-About The Apology & Eve Ensler
+About The Apology & V (formerly Eve Ensler)

-About The Apology & Eve Ensler
+About The Apology & V (formerly Eve Ensler)

-Through The Apology Eve has set out to provide a new way for herself and a possible road for others, so that survivors of abuse may finally envision how to be free.
+Through The Apology, V has set out to provide a new way for herself and a possible road for others, so that survivors of abuse may finally envision how to be free.
 She grapples with questions she has sought answers to since she first realized the impact of her father’s abuse on her life: How do we offer a doorway rather than a locked cell?
 How do we move from humiliation to revelation, from curtailing behavior to changing it, from condemning perpetrators to calling them to reckoning?
 What will it take for abusers to genuinely apologize?

 Remarkable and original, The Apology is an acutely transformational look at how, from the wounds of sexual abuse, we can begin to re-emerge and heal.
 It is revolutionary, asking everything of each of us: courage, honesty, and forgiveness.